 Please contact the Patient Portal Contact Center for assistance.

 Q: What do I do if the system says my Username is already taken?

 - For unique Usernames that are not emails, try using a different one

 - Try entering everything before the @ symbol

 - You or your spouse may have already created an account using your email.
-Contact the Patient Portal Call Center at 321.843.7759 for assistance.
+Contact the Patient Portal Contact Center for assistance.